Universal truth of operator statements via ideal membership: An algebraic approach to universal truth of arithmetic operator statements

 \item Move $\lnot$ inwards (i.e., compute a negation normal form):

 \item Distribute $\vee$ over $\wedge$:

 \end{enumerate}

 We note that the above rules apply modulo associativity and commutativity of $\wedge, \vee$.
-This process yields a unique normal form, which we denote by $\CNF(\varphi)$.
+This process yields a unique result, which is a CNF of $\varphi$.
+We denote it by $\CNF(\varphi)$.
 Also note that this transformation preserves the semantics of $\varphi$.

 \begin{lemma} Any quantifier-free formula $\varphi$ is logically equivalent to $\CNF(\varphi)$. \end{lemma}